PandaGamersHDNL/movieSwprWeb/README.md

 ## TODO
 - on hover at the pages like seen, show buttons
 - add other pages besides watch later
-- set active page in nav
 - add search function in seen etc
+- add validation to language and genres